-- 4.2 Committee Charters.
+4.2 Committee Charters.
 Committee charters identify the duties and scope of authority for the Board's committees, both standing and ad hoc and must be consistent with the Board's Bylaws, Board Statement on Committees, and other Board actions.
 These charters may only be promulgated, amended, or repealed by a majority vote of the Board.
-Board committees, from time to time, may suggest changes to the committee charters for Board action. - 4.3 Board Statements and Resolutions.
+Board committees, from time to time, may suggest changes to the committee charters for Board action.

+4.3 Board Statements and Resolutions.
 Board Statements are broad, strategic statements communicating the Board's expectations.
 As opposed to University Policies or Procedures, which could communicate delegated, operational or transactional authority or procedures, Board Statements communicate the fundamental strategic, fiduciary, and structural expectations of the Board.
 While the Board's committees, President, and WOU Policy Council play a role in the development and recommendation of Board Statements, such Statements may only be promulgated, amended or repealed by a majority vote of the Board.
 Pursuant to ORS 352.107, the Board may authorize a Board Statement to have the force of law.
 Board Resolutions are also reserved for broad, strategic statements, but may be used in specific circumstances, including statements that need to be reaffirmed periodically by the Board or for actions authorizing the sale of bonds.
-Board Statements and Resolutions must be consistent with the Board's Bylaws and federal and state law. - 4.4 University Policies.
+Board Statements and Resolutions must be consistent with the Board's Bylaws and federal and state law.

+4.4 University Policies.
 University Policies describe the exercise of authority delegated to the President by the Board.
 University Policies typically communicate the broad, strategic expectations of the President regarding the University's affairs.
 University Policies must be consistent with Board Statements and Resolutions and federal and state law.
-In any event where a University Policy is inconsistent with a Board Statement or Resolution, the Board Statement or Resolution shall prevail. - 4.5 University Procedures.
+In any event where a University Policy is inconsistent with a Board Statement or Resolution, the Board Statement or Resolution shall prevail.

+4.5 University Procedures.
 University Procedures, which likely work in concert with one or more University Policies, communicate the day-to-day steps or processes necessary for the effective and efficient accomplishment of University Policies.
 University Procedures must be consistent with Board Statements and Resolutions, University Policies, and other actions, as well as federal and state law.
-Where a University Procedure is inconsistent with a Board Statement, Resolution, University Policy or other Board action the Board Statement, Resolution, Policy, or action prevails. - 4.6 Handbooks and Manuals.
+Where a University Procedure is inconsistent with a Board Statement, Resolution, University Policy or other Board action the Board Statement, Resolution, Policy, or action prevails.

+4.6 Handbooks and Manuals.
 Handbooks and Manuals exist throughout the University and typically communicate desktop procedures or expectations for a University department, unit, or functional area.
 Examples include, but are not limited to the WOU Faculty Handbook, the WOU Student Handbook, and the WOU Fiscal Policy Manual.
 Handbooks and Manuals must be consistent with Board Statements, Resolutions, and other actions, and University Policies and Procedures.
-Where a Handbook or Manual is inconsistent with a Board Statement, Resolution, or action, or University Policy or Procedure, the Statement, Resolution, action, Policy, or Procedure will prevail.
+Where a Handbook or Manual is inconsistent with a Board

+Statement, Resolution, or action, or University Policy or Procedure, the Statement, Resolution, action, Policy, or Procedure will prevail.

-5.0 WOU Policy Council
+5.0 Policy Review

-5.1 To assist in the formulation, drafting, revision, recommendation, and maintenance of the Board's and University's statements of authority, the Board directs the President to establish and maintain a policy council.
-The WOU Policy Council ("Council") will be convened by the WOU General Counsel.
-With the approval of the President, the Council will consist of representatives of the major functional units at the University (e.g., human resources, business affairs, contracting and procurement, public safety, student affairs, academic affairs, and risk management), as well as duly-elected or appointed representatives of the Faculty Senate, Staff Senate, and Associated Students of Western Oregon University ("ASWOU").
-The Council is a consultative, multi-functional group designed to provide valuable input and advice on the categories of authority described in this Board Statement.
+5.1 The Board directs the President to establish and maintain a representative body (e.g., President's Cabinet, task force, council) to assist in the development and approval of the University's statements of authority.
+The policy review process will be shepherded by the President or designee.
+The representative body will consist of representatives of the major functional units at the University as well as duly-elected or appointed representatives of the Faculty Senate, Staff Senate, and Associated Students of Western Oregon University ("ASWOU").
+The representative body is a consultative, multi-functional group designed to provide valuable input and advice on the categories of authority described in this Board Statement.